bistro-its-berkeley/BISTRO-Starter-Kit/docs/Introduction_transportation_problem.md

 Policies are tested by simulating the daily travels of a synthetic population of individuals called *Agents*, each with their own socio-demographic characteristics.
 The *agent-based simulation* is hosted by the BEAM simulator.
 During the simulated day, each *Agent* has a defined *Plan*, i.e. an ordered series of activites with specific start times, durations that she wants to complete.
 Throughout the day, the *Agents* will make decisions on which transportation modes they will use to travel to and from their daily activities.

-By simulating the daily travel behavior of the whole population, the quality of the city's transportation system can be evaluated, based upon scoring criteria, detailed in **LINK**.
+By simulating the daily travel behavior of the whole population, the quality of the city's transportation system can be evaluated, based upon scoring criteria, detailed [here](https://github.com/vgolfier/Uber-Prize-Starter-Kit/blob/master/docs/Understanding_the_outputs_and_the%20scoring_function.md).

 ### What is BEAM?